ivanarasch/SourceSeparation/README.md

 The trend demonstrated by both models was that reverb highly effected the performance of both models, especially when it was applied to its highest level.
 The same was found for delay.
 Comppression caused moderate impact in level 4, resulting in major artifacts, while bitcrushing was the least disruptive.

-For each model, the following  worst scoores were found:
+For each model, the following  worst scores were found:
 #### Spleeter:
 Reverb
 - Vocal SI-SDR (Level 4): –20.5 dB